FAIR2-for-research-software/Documentation/episodes/cli.md

 ### Example commands

-An example of a CLI command is a simple text command
+An example of a CLI command is a simple text command that performs some action or interacts with the computer operating system.

+Let's examine a simple one-word command that lists the files in the current directory.

 ::: group-tab

+Test sentence goes here.

 ### Windows

+On Windows, the [dir](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/dir) command is used to list the contents of a directory.
+When you enter this command and press <kbd>Enter</kbd>

 ```bash
 dir
 ```

 ### Linux
 ```bash
 cd